Golf Is A Stupid Game Anyway,

 I never played the Highlands course again.

-Golf is a game that takes much practice year round if you want to become a really good golfer and living in Canada, golf is a seasonal game.
+Golf is a game that takes so much practice year round and living in Canada golf is a seasonal game.
 The truth was I probably was not going to get much better at playing golf than I already was.

-I always found it interesting how many of my hockey buddies would talk a great game of golf.
-During the hockey season they were always bragging how low their scores were.
-Anytime I played with a guy who bragged about his golf game, he was no better than I was.
+I always found it funny how many of my hockey buddies would forever talk up a great game of golf.
+During the hockey season they were always bragging how low their scores were and anytime I played with a guy who bragged about his golf game, he was no better than I was.
 He could always talk the talk, but he could never walk the walk.
-For the most part they were all cheaters and on many of our matches I had the lower score.
+For the most part they all cheated and on many of our matches I had the lower score.

-The reason most guys cheat at golf is plain and simple.
+The reason most guys cheat at golf is simple.

 And that was fine with me.